solargrammars/solargrammars.github.io/_drafts/color-gates.md

 There are several instances where the adjective is quite vague, such as in the case of `haunted` in `haunted milk`.
-In those cases, we can expect any model to have a hard time trying to figure out how learn the specific variation of the color.
+In those cases, we can expect any model to have a hard time trying to figure out how to learn the specific variation of the color.
 In that example, the noun associated is `milk`, which we know has the color `white` as the most probable reference.
 But then, how to turn a plain version of `white` in to `haunted milk`.
 Here is where it relies my main hypothesis on the usefulness of the gating mechanism.
-I am expecting a model that is only character-based or only  word-based to fail as I consider necessary for the model to play a bit with a more flexible representation of the description.
+I am expecting models that is only character-based or only  word-based to fail as I consider necessary  to consider a bit  more flexible representation of the description.

 For the `milk` part of the description, I think , yes, just the word level vector might be enough.
 But for making sense of what is `haunted`, I think the model should take into account substructures such as `haunt`, which can be only incorporated via the character level representation.
-Then, as `haunt` can be more associated to pale or ghostly concepts (as in *The haunted house*, or based on this interesting [list](https://www.thesaurus.com/browse/haunted) ), the model could learn to associate the colors in other ghost-centric descriptions present in the data (thats important to highlight, I assume that haunted in the sense ghost related stuff, but it could be the case the given the data, we are referring to another type of connotation.
-Anyway, [here](https://dictionary.cambridge.org/dictionary/english/haunt) is a good definition of what *haunt* means).
+Then, as `haunt` can be more associated to `pale` or `ghostly` concepts (as in `The haunted house`, or based on this interesting [list](https://www.thesaurus.com/browse/haunted) ), the model could learn to associate the colors from other ghost-centric descriptions present in the data (thats important to highlight, I assume that `haunted` in the sense ghost related stuff, but it could be the case the given the data, we are referring to another type of connotation.
+Anyway, [here](https://dictionary.cambridge.org/dictionary/english/haunt) is a good definition of what `haunt` means).

-In summary, I think a gating mechanism could allow the model to `learn to choose` from which source (character level or word level) when it needs to generate a color from a description.
-Moreover, the gates can only help the model to choose one or another, but as proportion, gracefully combining both representations.
+In summary, I think a gating mechanism could allow the model to `learn to choose` from which source (character level or word level) when it needs to learn to  generate a color from a description.
+Moreover, the gates does not provide a binary value, but a weight we can later inspect to give to obtain more explanatory insights.

-In terms of how to operationalize a gating mechanism, we can follow a standard approach, as seen in the following diagram:
+In terms of how to operationalize a gating mechanism, we can follow the standard approach from the Balazs et al paper, as seen in the following diagram:
 ![](/assets/img/blog/color-gates-img/gating-model.png)

 Here, we have the description `vanilla cream`.
-The ultimate goal is to obtain a vector representation for the whole description that can be fed into a linear layer to generate the color tuple.
+The ultimate goal is to obtain a vector representation for the whole description that can be fed into a linear layer to generate the color tuple (as a RGB vector).
 We can do that by processing  each word at a time and then aggregate the word level features vectors.
-That can be done summing or averaging them, or, if we care about the ordering and dependencies between tokens (we should) we could use a word level RNN over the word level representations and use the final hidden vector as a description level vector.
+That can be done summing or averaging them, or, if we care about the ordering and dependency between tokens (we should), we could use a word level RNN over the word-level representations and use the final hidden vector as a description-level vector.

-But the core part is how to obtain a word level representation.
+But the core part is how to obtain a word-level representation.
 Here is where the gating mechanism comes to play.
 For each word in the description, we follow previous work and run two simultaneous processes.
 The first one consists of obtaining a character-level feature vector of the word by means of a LSTM that runs over the sequence of characters.
 This representation accounts for the morphology aspects of the word and allow us to give more flexibility to the final representation.

-The second process is to query a predefined lookup table and obtain a pretrained feature vector associated to the word, for example Glove.
-This vector is used to to  compute the gate weight $$g$$ by means of being fed directly to a linear layer.
+The second process is to query a lookup table and obtain a pretrained feature vector associated to the word, for example Glove.
+This vector is used to compute the gate weight $$g$$ by means of being fed directly to a linear layer.
 It is not direct that a pretrained source such as Glove could benefit this specific task.
 Given the nature of color description, and how words are associated in this context,